MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/readme.md

 - Triggers set to react to a specific "link clicked" after an email tile show multiple options for the same link.
 These triggers might not work correctly because clicks are not always attributed to the correct link. <!--- 759533 -->
 - Deactivated contacts won't receive any emails from journeys they were participating in, but they might continue to be included in other actions, such as tasks and workflows. <!--- 759533 -->
 - Insights for journeys, emails, and marketing pages may take up to six hours to display.
-- If you stop a live customer journey, then add contacts to the target segment, and restart the journey, those added contacts might receive emails sent by this journey more than once. <!---1196442 - November Release-->
+- If you stop a live customer journey, then add contacts to the target segment, and restart the journey, those added contacts might receive emails sent by this journey more than once. <!-- 1196442 -->
 - On non-English instances, when you save a customer journey using the **Save as template** function, the resulting template always gets saved with its language set to English.
 To fix this, go to **Marketing > Customer journey templates**, open the template, and change its **Language** setting to the correct value.
-When you're creating a new customer journey from a template, you can use the template gallery's **Language** drop-down list to show templates in any selected language. <!--- 1287079 - November 2018 Release -->
+When you're creating a new customer journey from a template, you can use the template gallery's **Language** drop-down list to show templates in any selected language. <!-- 1287079 -->

 ### Fixed issues

 - Users can now check for errors on both the **General** and **Designer** tabs of a customer journey.<br><del>*The “checking for errors” operation triggered in the customer journey’s **General** tab results in a time-out.
-Users can continue   to “check for errors” from the **Designer** tab.*</del> <!---1208237 dependency - pushed to production on 10th Aug 2018-->
+Users can continue   to “check for errors” from the **Designer** tab.*</del> <!-- 1208237 -->
 - The snapshot view generated for a customer journey now displays all tiles.<br><del>*The snapshot view generated for journeys might be missing some tiles.*</del>  <!--- 690797 -->

 ## Segmentation

 ### Known issues

 - Segment names can't have spaces&mdash;use underscores instead.<!-- 695837 -->
-- You can't include lookup fields among your segmentation criteria.<!-- 852372-->
+- You can't include lookup fields among your segmentation criteria.<!-- 852372 -->
 - Metadata used for building conditions and drop-downs shown on the designer isn't localized for non-English organizations. <!-- 992449 -->
 - The **Save** button isn't visible on the command bar after the initial save of the segment.
 Use the **Save** button in the lower-right corner of the page instead. <!-- 862491 -->
 - When trying to estimate the size of a segment where the query doesn't end in a contact, the system displays a server communication error.
 To correct this error, make sure your segment definition ends with a clause that links to the contact entity as described in [Define a dynamic a segment](segmentation-lists-subscriptions.md#define-dynamic). <!-- 1226384 -->